-It’s Cookie Dough and Oven Mitt's 2nd blogiversary (give or take a day)!
-In honor of this amazing day, we’re eating some birthday cheesecake.
+I initially made this birthday cheesecake for Cookie Dough and Oven Mitt's 2nd blogiversary.
+I think these next two sentences still hold true.
 The magic is in the sprinkles.
-There might be a little spark in those super amazing birthday cake Oreos too.
+There also might be a little spark in those super amazing birthday cake Oreos too.

 I'm a sucker for cheesecake as you may have noticed by all of the cheesecake recipes.
 This one is a little different.
 It has bits of sugar cookie dough throughout the inside of the cheesecake, birthday cake Oreos as the crust, and it's wrapped in festive sprinkles.

 That tricky candle in the picture above had me going crazy.
 I huffed and puffed and thought I had it out.
 I would hear a crackle and it would be lit again.
-Now, I was pretty sure I bought normal candles, but I may have been wrong.
+Now, I was pretty sure I bought normal candles, but who knows.
 After nearly catching my eyebrows on fire, I decided to run it under water.
 That's the trick to putting those babies out.

 This is seriously a pretty darn awesome birthday cheesecake.
 It's for the cheesecake, Oreo, cookie dough, and sprinkle lovers.
 Anyone you make this for is bound to like one of those things, right?

 There are two ways to prepare an Oreo Cookie Crust.
 You can either bake the crust or freeze it.
 I typically don't have room in my freezer, so I usually always bake it.
 I'll talk about both ways and you can pick your way.

 For my oreo cookie crust recipe, I used birthday cake Oreos and butter.
 For a fine crumb to form, it's best to process the cookies in a food processor.
 Smashing the cookies in a storage bag always leaves most of the filling stuck to the sides of the storage bag.